Updated May 2016

 Ray’s ambivalence about past-and-present continues all the way through Other People’s Lives, so it’s not surprising to find it in its place of origin.
 The song itself is a pleasant, laid back mid-tempo number with solid harmonies and a semi-cynical, sneering vocal from Ray that adds to the rich subtext of the lyrics.

 The last three songs are not in themselves remarkable, but they’re good, solid songs that rise above the level of album filler.
 “It’s Too Late” is a thumping rocker with strong harmonies, a good groove and a clean, simple arrangement that serves as a solid backdrop for a hot Nicky Hopkins piano solo in the break.
-The Kinks get back to more of a garage sound with the bouncy number “What’s in Store for Me?” where Dave assumes lead vocal duties and spices up the mix with a fine solo.
+The Kinks return to a more garage sound with the bouncy number “What’s in Store for Me?” where Dave assumes lead vocal duties and spices up the mix with a fine solo.
 The original album ends with the vocal duet, “You Can’t Win,” an original R&B-influenced number with a good steady beat.

 As noted, the second CD contains alt-takes, interviews, BBC performances and unfinished pieces.
-They certainly made a good decision not to release the sentimental and painfully traditional “And I Will Love You,” a definite step backwards.
+They certainly made a good decision not to release the sentimental and painfully traditional “And I Will Love You,” a definite step backward.
 The different version of “I’m Not Like Everybody Else” has a slightly cleaner mix than the original, but I’d be happy with either.
 My favorite track is the very rough Ray Davies solo demo “All Night Stand,” a reflection on the endlessly erotic life of the touring rock star.
 It’s a brutally honest admission of lust and greed:

 All night stand,